PunkUnicorn/PlainSequencer/README.md

 ![](PactTests_ClosedTests/FourSequences_Get_Load_Transform_Check.png)

 Mostly though, I use this tool to chain two or three http requests together, sometimes starting with a csv file.
-Here's the first journey, but shown when things go wrong:
+But csv files can be loaded on route to be transformed with an http's response.

+The first journey in this readme was a success path, but tere's the first journey again but shown when things go wrong.
+This will exit with an error code on the console but still output what it can to stdout:

 ![](PactTests_ClosedTests/FansOutThree_ExpectedFailForOne%20outputDespiteErrors=True.png)

-Or alternatively, the same error path, but with error console output turned off:
+The same but with error console output turned off.
+It will still exit with an error code but not output anything to stdout:

 ![](PactTests_ClosedTests/FansOutThree_ExpectedFailForOne%20outputDespiteErrors=False.png)

+HTTP responses can be saved to file for later post-mortum.